JuliaTrustworthyAI/CounterfactualExplanations.jl/README.md

 - You’re experienced with Julia and are happy to help someone less experienced to up their game.
 Ideally, you are also curious about Trustworthy AI.
 - You’re new to Julia and open-source development and would like to start your learning journey by contributing to a recent and active development.
 Ideally, you are familiar with machine learning.

 [@pat-alt](https://github.com/pat-alt) here: I am still very much at the beginning of my Julia journey, so if you spot any issues or have any suggestions for design improvement, please just open [issue](https://github.com/juliatrustworthyai/CounterfactualExplanations.jl/issues) or start a [discussion](https://github.com/juliatrustworthyai/CounterfactualExplanations.jl/discussions).
-Our goal is to provide a go-to place for counterfactual explanations in Julia.

 For more details on how to contribute see [here](https://www.paltmeyer.com/CounterfactualExplanations.jl/dev/contributing/).
 Please follow the [SciML ColPrac guide](https://github.com/SciML/ColPrac).